athkalia/Just-Another-Android-App/README.md

 ### Submitting PRs
 Please make sure the command ```gradlew check``` completes successfully before creating the PR.
 This command runs all the tests for all the variants, plus the 4 static analysis tools: lint, checsktyle, pmd, findbugs.

+###### List of stuff that I won't be adding, feel free to contribute if you like any of these!
+* Run test coverage in firebase cloud testing, fetch the reports, (possibly merge them with unit tests coverage reports), and provide reporting back to the CI server.
+This would require paying for an S3 bucket, and I am uncertain about the usefulness of tracking this to be honest.
+* Automate releases more, like tagging releases, merging back to develop etc. Requirements around this are very project specific, and given that there may be conflicts etc, not worth automating for now.

 Any feedback/pull request is welcome!